IntuitDeveloper/PythonV3InvoiceSampleApp/README.md

 ### OAuth1 Implementation
 This app shows how to use you app's consumer token and consumer secret and get OAuth access token, access secret and realm id.

+To implement OAuth2, please refer to [OAuth2PythonSampleApp](https://github.com/IntuitDeveloper/OAuth2PythonSampleApp)

 #### Configure this app
 Please enter your app's consumer token and consumer secret in [settings.py](mysite/settings.py).
-Then follow the steps given above [Getting Started](#getting-started) to launch the app and go to url `http://localhost:8000/oauth`
+Then follow the steps given above to launch the app and go to url `http://localhost:8000/oauth`

 ### Invoice CRUD Using Object
 This app shows how to create, read, update, delete and query Invoice using objects.